Don’t buy anything yet!…

 Due to the various brands, calibers and types of firearms and gun leather used, it’s a good idea to come check out a match and do some research before buying anything.

-Firearms; In general, are those reminiscent of the old west, including 2 single-action revolvers, either cap and ball or pistol caliber (BRC Vaqueros also allow 22LR single-action revolvers such as the Ruger Wrangler), a pistol-caliber lever-action rifle (BRC Vaqueros also allow 22LR lever-action rifles such as the Henry H001 and H001T), and a shotgun (either a side-by-side without ejectors, lever-action, or an 1897 pump).
+Firearms; In general, are those reminiscent of the old west, including 2 single-action revolvers, a lever-action or pump-action rifle, and a pump-action, lever-action, or side-by-side shotgun without ejectors.
+BRC Vaqueros does not mandate that a pump action shotgun must be an 1897 Winchester or clone.
+Any wooden-stocked tubular-magazine pump-action shotgun that is safe to fire is allowed at BRC Vaqueros.
+Rifles and shotguns must have shoulder-mountable wooden stocks.
+All firearm sights must be metallic.
+Ivory or polymer sight beads and blades are allowed.
+Optics incorporating lenses and/or electronics are not allowed.
 Some firearm brands, models and calibers are FAR better suited for Cowboy shooting than their counterparts.
 If you have any questions about equipment, please reach out via the Contact page.
 I’d be happy to discuss the subject at length with you. - Maker

-Shotgun ammo; Must use lead shot, # 4 or smaller (no plated or steel shot).
+Shotgun ammo; Must use lead shot, # 4 or smaller.
+No plated or steel shot is allowed.
 12 gauge ammo loaded with 3/4 to 1-1/8 oz of #7 or #8 shot is most common.
 16 gauge and 20 gauge are also allowed.
 While shotgun ammo with 1200 fps velocity is deemed acceptable and may be easy to find in stores, shells with around 1000 fps or less, such as those marketed as “Featherlite” or “Low Recoil” are far more enjoyable to shoot.
 A box of 25 shells will typically be plenty for 6 stages… bringing an extra box ensures you won’t be scrounging your shell loops on the 6th stage.

 You’ll also need gun leather.
 But, once again, don’t rush out and buy just yet.
 Quality and utility of gun leather varies drastically.
 And it’s a good idea to spend some time figuring out what appeals to you, and what will work best for you and your chosen shooting style.
 Come out to a shoot and see what folks are using.